wooshings/cicada/README.md

 @Node
 class Main(Nymph):
     def _ready(self):
-        # Runs once at the start of the program

     def _process(self):
-        # Runs every tick
 ```

 Cicada exposes several functions through the Nymph class, but the two most important are `_ready` and `_process`.